Azure-Samples/ms-identity-nodejs-webapi-onbehalfof-azurefunctions/README.md

 The sample further utilizes the [azure-function-express] library, which connects your **Express** application to an [Azure Function handler](https://docs.microsoft.com/azure/azure-functions/functions-reference-node), allowing you to write **Azure Function** applications using the middlewares that you are **already familiar with**.

+The sample is coupled with a client Vanilla JavaScript single-page application that will allow you to call and test your function app.

 ## Scenario

-1. The client JavaScript SPA application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from the Microsoft identity platform (Azure AD) for the Web API (Azure Function).
+1. The client application uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in a user and obtain a JWT [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from the Microsoft identity platform (Azure AD) for the Web API (Azure Function).
 1. The **Access Token** is then used to authorize the the call to the Function App.
 1. In the function app, using the **Access Token** received from the client, the Function app obtains another **Access Token** using the [on user's behalf](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and calls the **MS Graph API** *on user's behalf* again.